Regret-Optimal Filtering for Prediction and Estimation: Introduction

 \section{Introduction}

-Filtering is the problem of estimating the current value of a desired signal, given current and past values of a related observation signal.
-It has numerous applications in signal processing, control, and learning and a rich history going back to Wiener, Kolomgorov, and Kalman.
-When the underlying desired and observation signals have state-space structures driven by white Gaussian noise, the celebrated Kalman filter gives the minimum mean-square error estimate of the current value of the desired signal, given the past and current of the observed signal Kalman (1960).
-When all that is known of the noise sources are their first and second-order statistics, the Kalman filter gives the linear least-mean-squares estimate.
+\blfootnote{The authors are with the Department of Electrical Engineering at California Institute of Technology (e-mails: \{oron,hassibi\}@caltech.edu).
+A preliminary version of the results presented here first appeared in \cite{SabagFilteringAISTATS}.} Filtering is the problem of estimating the current value of a desired signal, given past values of a related observation signal.
+It has numerous applications in signal processing, control, and learning and its rich history going back to Wiener, Kolmogorov, and Kalman \cite{Wiener_filter_book,KalmanFiltering}.
+When the underlying desired and observation signals have state-space structures driven by white Gaussian noise, the celebrated Kalman filter gives the minimum mean-square error estimate of the current value of the desired signal, given the past and current of the observed signal.
+When all that is known of the noise sources are their first and second-order statistics, the Kalman filter gives the linear optimal least-mean-square-estimate.
 While these are very desired properties, the Kalman filter is predicated on knowing the underlying statistics and distributions of the signal.
 It can therefore have poor performance if the underlying signals have statistics and/or properties that deviate from those that are assumed.
-It is also not suitable for learning applications, since it has no possibility of "learning" the signal statistics.
+It is also not suitable for learning applications, since it has no possibility of \emph{learning} the signal statistics.

-Another approach to filtering that was developed in the 80's and 90's was $H_\infty$ filtering, where the noise sources were considered adversarial and the {\em worst-case} estimation error energy was minimized (over all bounded energy noises).
-While $H_\infty$ estimators are robust to lack of statistical knowledge of the underlying noise sources, and have some deep connections to classical learning algorithms (see, e.g. Hassibi et al. (1995)), they are often too conservative since they safeguard against the worst-case and do not exploit the noise structure.
+Another approach to filtering that was developed in the 80's and 90's was $\mathcal H_\infty$ filtering, where the noise sources were considered adversarial and the {\em worst-case} estimation error energy is minimized over all bounded-energy noises \cite{grimble1990h,li1997linear,ShakedSurveyEstimation,57538,67291,TamerBasar_book}.
+While $\mathcal H_\infty$ estimators are robust to lack of statistical knowledge of the underlying noise sources, and have some deep connections to classical learning algorithms (see, e.g. \cite{HSK95}), they are often too conservative since they safeguard against the worst-case and do not exploit the noise structure.
+We propose to adopt the regret so as to bridge between the philosophies of Kalman ($\mathcal H_2$) and $\mathcal H_\infty$ filtering.